gallochris/dadgumboxscores/hugo_source/content/purpose.md

 Stop scouring different sites and wasting your time.
 Find any box score by season or opponent.
 Sort by wins or losses, location, conference or non-conference.
 And get exactly what you need without any headaches.

+The focus of this site is box scores.
+There are a few other pieces of information you can find too:

+- [officials](/officials): list of refs for every game since '03-04
+- [four factors:](/four-factors/) game-by-game stats of the [four factors](https://cbbstatshelp.com/four-factors/) during the current season
-This site only has box scores.
-Every so often, I do share some observations and opinions here: [fyi.dadgumboxscores.com](https://fyi.dadgumboxscores.com).
+- [blog](https://fyi.dadgumboxscores.com): every so often I share some written observations and opinions

+You should also follow along on Twitter.
+I share gif highlights and other random notes there, follow me [@dadgumboxscores](https://twitter.com/dadgumboxscores).

-But this site doesn't include schedules, player interviews or news, or any other stats.
+But this site doesn't include schedules, player interviews, or any other stats.
+I'm not a reporter, and I'm not going to break any news.
 If you're looking for other places to find information like that, here's a few site recommendations and people to follow.

+- Adrian Atkinson - [@FreeportKid](https://twitter.com/FreeportKid) shares dynamite stats/analysis
-- [goheels.com](http://goheels.com) - official site of UNC athletics
+- R.L.
+Bynum - lots of useful info, covered UNC athletics for many years, [follow him](https://twitter.com/RL_Bynum)
-- Turner Walston - one of the best to cover all 28 UNC sports, find him [@TurnerWalston](https://twitter.com/TurnerWalston) and support [Argyle Report](https://www.argylereport.com/)
+- Turner Walston - covers all 28 UNC sports, find him [@TurnerWalston](https://twitter.com/TurnerWalston) and support [Argyle Report](https://www.argylereport.com/)
-- Jones Angell - play-by-play voice for UNC, great insight [@JonesAngell](https://twitter.com/JonesAngell)
+- Jones Angell - play-by-play voice for UNC, [@JonesAngell](https://twitter.com/JonesAngell)
 - [insidecarolina.com](http://insidecarolina.com) - this site covers it all, has in-depth analysis and scoops
 - Sherrell D. McMillan - covers recuriting for Inside Carolina, follow him [@RellDMC](https://twitter.com/RellDMC)
-- Adrian Atkinson - [@FreeportKid](https://twitter.com/FreeportKid) shares dynamite insights on his blog ([thesecondarybreak.us](http://www.thesecondarybreak.us/))
+- [goheels.com](http://goheels.com) - official site of UNC athletics
 - [kenpom.com](http://kenpom.com) - holy grail for advanced stats, totally worth a yearly $19.95 subscription
 - [cbbstatshelp.com](https://cbbstatshelp.com) - explains what advanced stats mean, like a KenPom for Dummies

 * * *